The World Will Blaze Past Its 1.5 Degree Climate Goal. Now What?

 At COP26, in November 2021, countries outlined more ambitious emissions reduction pledges (known as NDCs) in an attempt to curb global warming.
 However, research by Iyer, Haewon McJeon and colleagues last year showed that even if these pledges are met, it’s likely temperatures will rise about 1.8 degrees Celsius by the end of the century.

 As part of the Glasgow Climate Pact, signed at COP26, nations were to come up with Evermore ambitious pledges to decarbonize.
-The new study drops at a critical time, when those discussions are being had in the Giant conference halls in Sharm El-Sheikh.
+The new study drops at a critical time, when those discussions are being had in the Giant conference halls in Egypt for COP27.

 McJeon, a researcher at the Joint Global Change Research Institute and co-author of the study, hopes the study helps highlight the “gap” between the current pledges and the major target of 1.5 degrees.
 It examines how countries can increase the ambition of pledges via three particular mechanisms: increasing near-term actions up to 2030, Accelerating decarbonization after 2030 and bringing forward net-zero pledges.